• Skip to primary navigation

 This post is sponsored by Sprouts.
 As always, all thoughts and opinions are my own.

 Once upon a time I thought I hated pears... and then I tried baking with them.
-Be it tucked into a flaky galette, poached in a sweet champagne syrup, or folded into a warmly-spiced muffin batter, their juicy flesh bakes up like a dream.
+Be it tucked into a flaky galette, poached in a champagne syrup, nestled underneath the sweetened oats of a crumble, or folded into a warmly-spiced muffin batter, their juicy flesh bakes up like a dream.

 Of course, the busier I get, the more I find myself gravitating towards those quick and easy muffin recipes - especially of the no-mixer variety.
 And when you add fresh pears to the mix, a touch of cinnamon and nutmeg, and a sweet, crunchy, pecan-studded crumb topping -- ahhh.
 Does a fall breakfast get any cozier?